henniggroup/GASP-python/docs/usage.md

   * **min_num_atoms**

 Specifies the minimum number of atoms allowed in the cell.
 Optional, and defaults to 2.
+If specified, must be greater than or equal to 2.

   * **max_num_atoms**